-Recounts or no, US elections are still vulnerable to hacking
+Election system susceptible to rigging despite red flags

 DISPARATE IMPACT

 Voters in poorer areas suffer disproportionately, the center found.
+The Stein campaign complained in a letter Friday to Attorney General Loretta Lynch that minority communities are also particularly vulnerable.
+Among irregularities it cited were 87 ballot-scanning machines that suffered malfunctions in Detroit on Election Day.

-Data collected in Virginia, Ohio, Minnesota and Colorado suggests the poor are more apt to encounter failing machines.
+Data collected by Brennan Center researchers suggests the poor are more apt to encounter failing machines.
 Six Minnesota counties buying new machines had household median incomes more than $20,000 higher than jurisdictions not making purchases, the center found.

 In Virginia, wealthier counties near Washington have upgraded to more trustworthy technology while lower-income counties in the state’s southwest have not been able to afford it, said Edgardo Cortes, the state elections commissioner.